DecisionsDev/decisions-on-kafka/Readme.md

 `$ mvn exec:java -Dexec.mainClass="odm.ds.kafka.odmjse.clientapp.ClientApplication" -Dexec.args="'{\"borrower\":{\"lastName\" : \"Smtih\",\"firstName\" : \"John\", \"birthDate\":191977200000,\"SSN\":\"800-12-0234\",\"zipCode\":\"75012\",\"creditScore\":200,
  \"yearlyIncome\":55000},\"loanrequest\":{ \"numberOfMonthlyPayments\" : 48,\"startDate\" : 1540822814178, \"amount\":110000,\"loanToValue\":1.20}}' 'localhost:9092' 'requests' 'replies' 'test3' 7 " -Dexec.classpathScope="test"`

-4. Once the Client Application terminate and the Business Applications are displaying the message "waiting for payload" stop your two Business Applications and look at the files out1.txt and out2.txt you will see that the seven payloads have been split between for execution between the two Business Applications.
+4. Once the Client Application terminates and the Business Applications are displaying the message "waiting for payload" stop your two Business Applications and look at the files out1.txt and out2.txt you will see that the seven payloads have been split between for execution between the two Business Applications.

 ### Sub-scenario 3 : Availability after one Business Application has been down
 The goal of this subscenario is to see that if one Business Application broke, we'll still have the others working